-Decades before legislators in Colorado or California even began to consider medical marijuana, Israeli chemist Raphael Mechoulam was investigating the biochemistry and pharmacology of cannabis-derived compounds, and urging the global medical community to shed their preconceptions about this plant, and to take it seriously as a source of safe and effective medicines.
+Decades before legislators in Colorado or California even began to consider medical marijuana, Israeli chemist Raphael Mechoulam was investigating the biochemistry and pharmacology of cannabis-derived compounds, and urging the global medical community to shed its preconceptions about this plant, and to take it seriously as a source of safe and effective medicines.

 Mechoulam, now 86 and still active, is widely recognized as the grandfather of modern cannabis research.
 In the early 1960s, his team at the Hebrew University of Jerusalem became the first to isolate, characterize, and synthesize delta-9-tetrahydrocannabinol (THC), one of the main psychoactive compounds produced by cannabis plants.

 His subsequent work included the discovery of endogenously produced cannabinoids and the characterization of the endocannabinoid receptor system within the human central nervous system and peripheral tissues.

 Holistic Primary Care’s cannabis correspondent, Laura Lagano, had the privilege of interviewing Dr. Mechoulam during a recent US visit.

 Lagano, an integrative clinical nutritionist and co-founder of the Holistic Cannabis Academy, got Mechoulam to share his views on the current state of medical cannabis research and the appropriate clinical applications of cannabis-derived compounds.